RU 486 - Federal Parliament Vote 2006

-Following the Second Reading vote, the amendment proposed by Andrew Laming was considered.
+Following the Second Reading vote, the amendment proposed by Andrew Laming (LNP, Queensland) was considered.
 This would have given the responsibility to the TGA but given the parliament the right to veto the TGA decision.

 This amendment lost by a vote of 90 to 56.